Nickelodeon (Philippines): 2011–present: Nickelodeon Philippines

 On April 1, 2011, the Nickelodeon Asia feed was replaced with a dedicated Filipino Nickelodeon channel, although it will still use the Nick-Asia branding used in other countries.
 On April 11, 2011, the lineup was changed prior to Nickelodeon Southeast Asia.
 The new schedule will put live-action programs in the primetime slot and will double the Nick Jr. block.

-Nickelodeon celebrated the release of the new channel on April 9, 2011, on the Bonifacio Global City, Open Field, Taguig City with the event entitled, "Nick World".
+Nickelodeon celebrated the release of the new channel on April 9, 2011, at the Bonifacio Global City Open Field, Taguig, with the event entitled, "Nick World".
 The event included mascots of notable Nicktoon characters with storytelling, an animals show, martial arts performances and a world of exciting attractions, booths, and modules for kids.

-Starting on May 23, 2011, the lineup of Nickelodeon will once again change where they will cease airing the Nick Jr. block in the afternoon timeslot and will be replaced by live-action shows and miscellaneous NickToons programs.
+Starting on May 23, 2011, the lineup of Nickelodeon changed wherein they ceased airing the Nick Jr. block in the afternoon timeslot to make way for live-action shows and miscellaneous NickToons programs.
 This lineup will double the TeenNick block which only runs in the evening and other animated shows that only airs once a day.

 In 2012, Nickelodeon uses new graphics used in the US and UK, but only applies to selected programs' promos and station IDs.
 The former Nick-Asia graphics is still used.

 In 2013, Nickelodeon Philippines introduced Hapon Hangout, a Nickelodeon hour special that starts at 4:00 pm to 6:30 pm every weekdays.

 On July 17, 2017, the channel was rebranded into the US version.
 It was made by Superestudio, an Argentinian branding agency.

+On August 1, 2023, the channel, along with most Nickelodeon feeds globally, started to use the Splat 2023 branding.